Baltimore Ravens: Lamar Jackson era (2018–present)

 In 2020, the Ravens went 6–5 in their first 11 games, but rebounded and finished the season 11–5, taking second place in the AFC North and earning a Wild Card playoff berth with the fifth seed.
 They also led the NFL in rushing yards for the second year in a row during the regular season, with 3,071 yards.
 In the Wild Card round, they defeated the fourth-seeded Tennessee Titans in Nashville, 20–13.
-In the Divisional Round, they fell to the second-seeded Buffalo Bills, 17–3.
+In the Divisional Round, they fell to the second seed Buffalo Bills, 17–3.

-In 2021, the Ravens claimed the record of consecutive preseason wins with 20, overtaking Vince Lombardi’s Green Bay Packers record.
+In 2021, the Ravens claimed the record of consecutive preseason wins with 20, overtaking Vince Lombardi's Green Bay Packers record.
 In Week 3 of the 2021 season against the Detroit Lions, Justin Tucker put his name in the NFL record books by kicking the longest field goal in the history of the National Football League, 66 yards, which also was the field goal that won the game and 5 yards longer than his previous career long of 61 yards that was also kicked in Detroit.
-The following week, the Ravens tied the NFL record of consecutive 100 yard rushing games by a team with 43 in a win over the Denver Broncos, equaling the 1974 to ‘77 Pittsburgh Steelers record.
+The following week, the Ravens tied the NFL record of consecutive 100 yard rushing games by a team with 43 in a win over the Denver Broncos, equaling the 1974 to '77 Pittsburgh Steelers record.
 The team reached an 8–3 record by Week 12, but ended the season on a six-game losing streak to finish 8–9, missing the playoffs and coming in last in the AFC North.
 Jackson sustained an ankle injury during the Week 14 loss to the Browns and did not appear in any subsequent games.
+In the 2022 season, the Ravens finished with a 10–7 record, which finished second in the AFC North.
+They lost in the Wild Card Round 24–17 to the Cincinnati Bengals.

+In the 2023 season, the Ravens finished with a 13–4 record, which earned them the AFC North title and the #1 overall seed for the AFC playoffs.
+In the Divisional Round, they defeated the Houston Texans 34–10.
+In the AFC Championship, they lost to the Kansas City Chiefs 17–10.